PrajwalFewaliRana/Project2/README.md

 # Project2

-This is my second project which is also made by using vit + react with tailwind css.
+This is my second project which is also made by using vite + react with tailwind css.

 This project is E-commerce website of shoes .
 I copied the design from dribble beacause i don't have that much knowledge about design and if i start to do both design and code it only slows me down.
 In this project there are some animations while scrolling.
 I also made